 Xiaoyen (Jamie) calls himself son of the mountains.
 He grew up in a small village between the hills on the border of Beijing and the Hebei province.
 We used to call him to pick us up from our exploring trips as he was the only one that could find the small trails where we were hiking on.
 Over time he became our good friend and impressed us with his knowledge of local fauna and flora.

-Although he didn’t pay much attention in English class as a kid, but he loves chatting and we see his English improving every day.
-He will show you the way on the wild Great Wall sections like Chen Castle, General Xu, Border Defense or prepare you a mighty good wood fire cooked dinner at Beijing’s highest Great Wall watchtower.
+Although he didn’t pay much attention in English class as a kid, he loves chatting and we see his English improving every day.
+He will show you the way on the wild Great Wall sections like Chen Castle, General Xu, Border Defense Great Wall and of course Wild Jiankou.
+As a local and our longest team member he knows the mountains better than anyone else.

 Colin is an avid hiker, outdoor enthusiast and adventure traveler and interested in just about everything.He was born in Canada and grew up in Toronto before first coming to China on a university exchange program in 2001.
 He has spent the past 14 years in China (8 years in Beijing) and fluent in Chinese.
 Colin has been guiding both Western travelers in China, and Chinese travelers on safari in Africa.